 Certain health conditions may be incompatible with careers in dentistry.
 Before starting your degree you will need to complete a health assessment questionnaire and pre-course screening for blood-borne viruses; find out more about pre-course occupational health information.

-In accordance with General Dental Council guidelines on fitness to practise, all dental students are required to complete a Disclosure and Barring Service (DBS) check, in line with other health-related courses in the UK.
+In accordance with General Dental Council guidelines on fitness to practice, all dental students are required to complete a Disclosure and Barring Service (DBS) check, in line with other health-related courses in the UK.

 Please note that as part of your training you will come into contact with human and animal cadaveric material.

 - Basic anatomy, physiology and biochemistry of the healthy human/animal;

 - Maths and statistics relevant to health sciences programmes;

 Successful students will then join the five-year BDS course.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue